hamburger

 What role does MM-SRV play in the processing of construction services?

 As a result, accurate controlling in real time is not possible in SAP because the required data and details are missing: Only the totals of the respective partial payments in SAP can be used to reduce the commitment – with no differentiated accounting of the service provided, which serves as the basis for reporting and control mechanisms.
 Consequently, this can only be done in an external system.
-This is usually the AVA program that was used to create the service specifications.
+This is usually the AVA program that was used to create the item list.

 “S for Simple” does not work for construction services

 This is where SAP has been owing its users an answer for years.
 Several announcements to support the GAEB format have not been kept so far.
-Importing and exporting GAEB-based service specifications is still not possible and will not be possible in the future.
+Importing and exporting GAEB-based item lists is still not possible and will not be possible in the future.
 In addition, there is not only a lack of usability in SAP for this, but more importantly also a lack of possibilities to map the construction-specific processes at all.

 Bridges are required more than ever

-The bridge to SAP that the cloud-based FUTURA solution already provides today will therefore become even more important in the future.
-On the one hand, because it supports the GAEB format, which is standard in Germany and is used for the exchange of complex service specifications, but which is not supported by SAP, and – much more importantly – because FUTURA has a deep integration into the SAP backend (ECC as well as S/4HANA).
+The bridge to SAP that the cloud-based FUTURA solution already provides today, will therefore become even more important in the future.
+On the one hand, because it supports the GAEB format, which is standard in Germany and is used for the exchange of complex item lists, but which is not supported by SAP, and – much more importantly – because FUTURA has a deep integration into the SAP backend (ECC as well as S/4HANA).
 Technically analogous to Fiori apps, FUTURA accesses SAP function modules, among other things, and provides a simple user interface to continue operating the MM-SRV application component in the background.
-This means that construction services do not have to be forced into the corset of Lean Services – which ultimately does not work at all – nor do they have to be outsourced to an AVA program as an isolated solution.
+This means that construction services do not have to be forced into the corset of Lean Services – which ultimately does not work at all – nor do they have to be outsourced to an AVA program as an isolated solution

 And there is another aspect that should not be underestimated: In order to be able to take advantage of the performance gains promised by the new database technology of the in-memory platform Hana, as well as the improved options for ad-hoc reporting, analyses and simulations, a corresponding data quality is also required in service procurement – a data quality that includes more than just the aggregated totals values in SAP that are common practice.
 FUTURA’s depth of integration also provides the decisive basis for enabling differentiated evaluations, analyses and controlling measures in the SAP system – ECC as well as in S/4HANA.

-Picture credit
+Photo credit

 © maxuser/Shutterstock.com